Edmonton-Public-Library/MARCer/Readme.md

 ```
 008 if 23 == s then record touch
 ```
-which will write all the records that contain 's' in the 23 position of the 008 record.
+which will write all the records that contain 's' in the 23 position of the 008 record, ensuring that if there are no other changes and output_modified_only is true, the record will be written to file.

 TODO commands
 -------------------